BigDigits multiple-precision arithmetic source code

 Overlapping Variables and other "Gotchas"

-The mp functions are rather raw and user-unfriendly.
+The mp functions are rather raw and user-unfriendly, but faster.
 They assume that the user has allocated memory of the correct length and understands the quirks of the various functions.
 For example, mpMultiply requires the two multiplicands x and y to be of the same ndigits length but the product p must be twice that length.
 The user is meant to know and understand this or face the consequences of a GPF error when there is overflow.

 For speed and efficiency reasons, some functions require that certain source parameters do not overlap with the destination parameter.
 The user is also meant to remember this and know the safe combinations.
 There are assert checks included in the mp source code to trap such errors.